pontifex73/audits/README.md

-# Pontifex — Smart Contract Auditor
+# pontifex - smart contract auditor

 ## About Me
 I’m an independent smart contract auditor specializing in logical and arithmetical issues.